nikolaialex/ostfalia_db_2021_hausarbeiten/AWS_DynamoDB/AWS_DynamoDB.md

 const result = await dynamodb.createTable(params).promise()
 ```

-If we now query the data with the normal document client the capacity will be exhausted quickly.
-So instead of using the normal document client we use the dax client which will read and write to the caching layer.
+If the data is now queried with the normal document client the capacity will be exhausted quickly.
+So instead of using the normal document client, the dax client is used.
+The dax client will read and write to the caching layer.

 ```
 // Initiate dax client